Event-based Moving Object Detection and Tracking

 \begin{itemize} \item \textit{''Fast Moving Drone''} - A sequence featuring a single small remotely controlled quadrotor.
 Quadrotor has a rich texture and moves across various backgrounds in daylight lighting conditions following a variety of trajectories.

-\item \textit{''Multiple objects ''} - This sequence consists of multiple recordings with form 1 to 3 objects present in the camera view in normal lighting conditions.
-The objects are simple, some of them having little to no texture.
-The objects move at a variety of speeds either across linear trajectories or bump from the surface.
+\item \textit{''Multiple objects ''} - This sequence consists of multiple recordings with 1 to 3 moving objects under normal lighting conditions.
+The objects are simple, some of them have little to no texture.
+The objects move at a variety of speeds, either along linear trajectories or they bump from a surface.

-\item \textit{''Lighting variation''} - A strobe light flashing with periods from \(0.5 s.\) to \(1.0 s.\) was placed in a dark room to produce a lot of noise in the event sensor.
+\item \textit{''Lighting variation''} - A strobe light flashing at frequencies of 1-2 Hz was placed in a dark room to produce a lot of noise in the event sensor.
 This is an extremely challenging sequence, otherwise similar to the \textit{''Fast Moving Drone''}.

-\item \textit{''What is a Background?''} - In most evaluations used for tracking on object moves in front of the background.
-We present this toy sequence to show that it is possible to track the object even when the background occupies the space in between the camera and the object.
-A simple object was placed behind the net and the motion could only be seen through the net.
+\item \textit{''What is a Background?''} - In most tracking algorithm evaluations, object moves in front of the background.
+The following toy sequence was included, to show that it is possible to track an object even when the background occupies the space in between the camera and the object: A simple object was placed behind the net and the motion could only be seen through the net.
 Recordings contain a variety of distances between the net and the camera and the object is thrown at different speeds.

 \item \textit{''Occluded Sequence''} - The sole purpose of this sequence is to test the reliability of tracking in scenarios when detection is not possible for a small period of time.
-Several recordings here demonstrate object motion in occluded scenes. \end{itemize}
+Several recordings feature object motion in occluded scenes. \end{itemize}